eugenekolo/EC504/README.md

-# EC504 Advaced Data Structures Project
-Playlist App
+# Java Frontend and Backend GUI
+Java Frontend and Backend GUI

-Eugene Kolo & Braxton Brewton
+Originally created as a class project by Eugene Kolo & Braxton Brewton.
+Now, a nice example of a frontend and backend GUI in Java.

 # Dependencies
 You must install gradle, or suffer through installing dependencies yourself.